 AMS climate action: Amsterdam is taking climate action seriously and plans to remove 1,500 car parking spaces per year, which will be replaced with green spaces, wider sidewalks, and bike facilities.

-No more delays: Could Seattle establish a framework to prevent the city transportation department from ignoring adopted plans for bike facilities?
+Getting bike lanes done: Could Seattle create a new framework to ensure that the city transportation department implements adopted plans for bike facilities as intended?